Corps activates inspections along Mississippi River

 Closely coordinating efforts with the local levee authorities, the New Orleans District will begin patrolling the levees along the Mississippi River south of Baton Rouge twice weekly until the water level drops below 11 feet at the Carrollton gauge.

-The current water level at the Carrollton Gage is 12.3 feet.
-The National Weather Service’s latest forecast shows the river cresting Wednesday at 13 feet.
-The crest at Carrollton will last between two and three days and then begin to fall.
+The current water level at the Carrollton Gage is 11 feet.
+The National Weather Service’s latest forecast shows the river cresting March 18 at 16 feet.
+The crest at Carrollton will last two days and the stages will start to recede March 20.

 Levee restrictions during high water